ggsagg/scala-spark-ETL/readme.md

-# sparkers-assignment ETL with Scala and Spark
+#ETL with Scala and Spark

+This project aims to build an ETL from the public Dota API to measeure diverse KPIs from a player.

-You can find a SBT project with the solution with a Docker image, and a Jupyter Notebook.
+You can find a SBT project with a Docker image, and a Jupyter Notebook.

 To run the SBT: